vaadin/flow/flow-polymer2lit/README.md

 By default, the converter transforms Polymer imports into their Lit 2 equivalents.

-If your project is using Lit 1, you can use the `vaadin.useLit1` argument to enforce Lit 1 compatible imports:
+If your project is using Lit 1 (Vaadin < 23), you can use the `vaadin.useLit1` argument to enforce Lit 1 compatible imports:

 ```bash
 mvn vaadin:convert-polymer -Dvaadin.useLit1